 - Legalizing your documents by the nearest Chinese visa center

 - Receiving your ‘PU letter’ (invitation letter) and work permit notification letter

 - Booking your flight

-- Getting a PCR nucleic acid COVID test and IgM antibody test within 48 hours of your flight.
+- Get PCR nucleic acid COVID and IgM antibody tests within 48 hours of your flight.

 - Departing from Canada

 Keep reading to find out an easy step-by-step guide from your visa application process in Canada to landing in China.